 All our open consultations are here, and most only take a few minutes of your time.

-It is the Commissioner’s statutory role to hold the Chief Constable to account on the performance of the police force on behalf of the public, and the COMPASS meetings provide an opportunity to do this on a regular basis.
-You can normally attend these quarterly meetings, and submit a question to be addressed.
-The meetings are filmed and made publicly available.
-You can watch the COMPASS meetings here.
+It is the Commissioner’s statutory role to hold the Chief Constable to account on the performance of the police force on behalf of the public, and the COPS meetings provide an opportunity to do this on a regular basis.

 The Youth Commission enables young people to be part of the solution to tackling crime and improving policing, rather than being seen as part of the problem.
 The Youth Commission aims to be reflective of the diversity of the local youth population; which is achieved by working proactively with local organisations from the education, youth and voluntary sectors.